translate/pootle/docs/server/cache.rst

 ::

-    CACHE_BACKEND = 'db://pootlecache?max_entries=65536&cull_frequency=16'
+    CACHES = {
+        'default': {
+            'BACKEND': 'django.core.cache.backends.db.DatabaseCache',
+            'LOCATION': 'my_cache_table',
+        }
+    }

-Database caching relies on a table in the main Pootle database for storing the cached data, which makes it suitable for multiprocessing servers, with the added benefit that the cached data remains intact after a server reboot (unlike memcached) but it is considerably slower than memcached.
+:ref:`Database caching <django:database-caching>` relies on a table in the main Pootle database for storing the cached data, which makes it suitable for multiprocessing servers, with the added benefit that the cached data remains intact after a server reboot (unlike memcached) but it is considerably slower than memcached.

 .. versionchanged:: 2.1.1